Newmarket-Tay Power Distribution Ltd. (NTPDL) is an Ontario Energy

 days prior to the end of each fiscal year.

-Andy has been a resident of Tay Township since January 1997 and a Director of the Tay Hydro Group of Companies since de-regulation began in 2000.
-Andy offers over 28 years experience in the financial services industry - during this career he has held various senior management positions and is currently an Investment Advisor with RBC Dominion Securities Inc. Andy is also a Director with the Community Development Corp. and volunteers with such Committees as the local Hospital Foundation.
-After having been a member of the Newmarket / Tay Hydro Merger Team - Andy is proud to join the Board of Newmarket - Tay Power Distribution Ltd.
+Andy has been a resident of Tay Township since January 1997 and a Director of the Newmarket / Tay Hydro Group of Companies since de-regulation began in 2000.
+Andy offers over 35 years experience in the financial services industry - during this career he has held various senior management positions and is currently Manager with RBC Royal Bank.
+Andy is also Director of the area Chamber of Commerce and Committee of Adjustments.
+Previous volunteer support has included: Community Development Corp, local Economic Development Committee and Hospital Foundation.
+After having been a member of the Newmarket / Tay Hydro Merger Team - Andy is proud to continue with the Board of Newmarket - Tay Power Distribution Ltd.

 Bob Betts has been exposed to a wide variety of experiences in large and small business environments throughout his career, from very large multinationals like Shell, to smaller enterprises like his own mechanical contracting firm in Gravenhurst, which he owned and successfully operated for over 25 years.